AlicjaKasicka/AlicjaKasicka-SE_Python/README.md

 * '/columns' - number of columns
 * '/rows' - number of rows
 * '/columnInfo' - information about every column of a file (its name, minimum and maximum value, mean, 10th and 90th percentile and percentage of missing values)
+* '/columnInfo/<ID>' - information about a column with a certain ID
+* '/columnInfo/<ID>/<statistics>' - information about a statistics (minimum, maximum, mean, 10th, 90th, %missing) of a certain column

 ## State of the project
 Since it was my first time writing a REST API, it probably needs some improvements.
 I will work on them as my knowledge progresses.